draeger-lab/refinegems/docs/source/modules/growth.rst

 Available media
 ---------------
 The following media are directly available to be used with the ``growth`` module via a ``config.yaml`` file.
 In the section for the respective medium the description along with the definition is provided.
+The rules used to get the media definitions are described in the Section :ref:`From laboratory to *in silico* medium`.

 .. toctree::